wetherc/cogo-bikeshare/README.md

 # Prerequisites

-This project uses Uber's [https://github.com/uber/h3](H3) system for geospatial indexing.
+This project uses Uber's **[https://github.com/uber/h3 | H3]** system for geospatial indexing.
 Installation instructions can be found in their repository.
 Broadly, you'll need `cc`, `make`, and `cmake` available in your path.
 If you're on Mac, you can just `brew install h3` and you're good to go.
 Uber's documetion contains additional information for compiling from source if you're on a different platform or just enjoy the thrill of it.

 NOTE: `cmake` **must** also be in your path to install the H3 Python bindings.
+You may need to `brew install` this as well if you're on a Mac.

 # Installation and Usage